jealka/jealka.github.io/creative/README.md

 10.10.109.142 - - [04/Feb/2025 06:56:30] "GET /test HTTP/1.1" 200 -
 ```

-Furthermore, we see that the file's content is being reflected on the response to our POST submit.
-If we are lucky, this could potentially imply that arbitrary code can be injected, especially if behind the WSGI service `nginx` on port `80` is some form of PHP driven entity.
-Let's change the content of our test file and see what happens, if the following simple PHP code is processed by the URL tester tool.
+In the browser we can see that the file's content is being reflected in the response to our POST submit.
+If we are lucky, we could use this to inject arbitrary code, especially if the entity behind the WSGI service `nginx` on port `80` is in any form PHP driven.
+Let's change the content of our file and see what happens, if the following simple PHP code is processed by the URL tester tool.

 ```php
 <?php